 A. We make sure that every child has at least one adult with whom they can talk and share any worries or anxieties.
 We also have specialist counsellors who can provide support to those children who need time and space to talk about any worries they have.
+These can be accessed by the Mental Health Support Team.

-11. How we support children joining our school and leaving our school and making transitions
+11. How we support children joining our school and leaving our school - and making transitions